Classification of accommodations of collective dwellings

 This category includes establishments such as a convent, seminary, monastery or religious commune which provide accommodations to members of a religious group.

 This category includes a group of people of the Hutterite religion who live in dwellings that belong to the community and use their land for agricultural purposes.

-This category includes establishments that meets the criteria of the collective dwelling definition, but do not fall into any other specified type.
-Included are work camps, military bases (including other buildings on the base), vessels (government or commercial), and other types of collective dwellings.
-Generally, the clientele of these collectives are less transient than the clientele of hotels, motels and campgrounds.
+This category includes establishments that meet the criteria of the collective dwelling definition, but do not fall into any other specified type.
+Included are, for example, racetracks, outfitter camps, carnival and circus camps, and non-religious communes.